Skip to content

 The tell for this group

 You could point at the one address the whole crew is at today.
-If that is your day, fence it.
+If that's your day, fence it.
 Read the trade guide for the specific enforcement window, break, and overtime shape your crew runs.

 Time tracking for electricians